 The chapter is a tour of how ActiveRecord is designed.
 It’s is a nice introduction to the topic.
 It can be also a good way to refresh your knowledge of it.

 ActiveRecord is a great framework.
 Many of us, Ruby programmers, approach this wonderful language through Rails and ActiveRecord is one of the most beautiful part of ror.
 It contains many features that for programmers new to Ruby look like magic.
 The author wrote a simple introduction to topics like Dynamic Finders and Dynamic Attributes.
 If you wonder how on earth these great features work, you’ll get a good picture of them.

-This chapter will give you good advice on how to write metaprogramming code without going crazy.
+This chapter will give you good advice on how to write metaprogramming code without losing it.
 It covers aspects like tests and correct monkey patching.

 At the end, the book contains 3 appendixes.
 They are all very readable and interesting, the appendix about Ruby common idioms is my favourite.